SerpRateAI/datasets/README.md

 1. *datetime* - timestamp in the format YYYY-MM-DD HH:mm:ss.
 2. *volumetric_soil_water_layer_#* - volume fraction of water in the soil in layer # of the ECMWF Integrated Forecasting System during that hour

+## BA1D Pressure and Temperature

+This data set was logged from BA1D directly.

+It has the following columns:

+1. *datetime* - timestamp UTC
+2. *elapsed_sec* - the time in elapsed seconds from the start time
+3. *pressure_bar* - the pressure in bars in the borehole fluid pressure
+4. *temperature_c* - the temperature in celsius in the borehole fluid